Marjorieccc/Johnny-Library/README.md

    Start the backend server:
    ```
+   cd server
-   npm run server
+   npm start
    ```

    Start the frontend development server in a new terminal:
    ```
+   cd client
-   npm run client
+   npm start
    ```

    The application should now be running locally at `http://localhost:3000`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Visit [insert the URL of your website here] to explore the online library.
+Visit [Johnny Library](https://johnny-library.web.app/) to explore the online library.
 The website is designed to be intuitive, allowing users to browse resources, reserve books, and book study rooms with ease.

 **Features and Navigation**
 * Resource Browsing: Users can search for resources using the search bar or browse through categories.